ArduPilot/useralerts/README.md

  - alerts (All User Alerts)
  - examples (Examples of User Alerts file format.
 The "EX\*.json" are valid files, the "BAD\*.json" are not valid)
  - scripts (publishing scripts)
+ - readers (examples or User Alert ingestion and display)

 ## The file format